Last Updated on January 10, 2026 by Martina McKeough

 This pack of 12 Ankle Grip Trampoline Socks is perfect for children who love to bounce all day on their trampolines.
 The socks come in a great range of colors, have brilliant grip and are made from cotton and spandex so they are likely to stand considerable wear and tear.

-Plus some mums have noted that when their kids use a trampoline in their bare feet it can leave them with scratches from the mat.
+Plus some mums have noted that when their kids use a trampoline to jump barefoot it can leave them with scratches from the mat.
 If however, you are wearing trampoline socks or shoes you are going to feel more protected, unlike bouncing on bare feet.

 At trampoline parks, you are going to find that nobody is usually allowed to use a trampoline without wearing specialist socks on their feet.
-This is because thousands of people bouncing up and down on mats with sweaty feet that can have fungal infections or other foot problems isn’t hygienic.
+This is because thousands of people jumping barefoot on mats with sweaty feet isn’t hygienic.
+Bare feet can have fungal infections or other problems that can be passed to others so it makes sense to wear socks or choose shoes when you are sharing a trampoline mat with others.

 If you are heading to a park make sure you bring some trampoline socks with you otherwise you might be forced to pay for an expensive version at the park itself.